-Boeing ‘inappropriately coached’ FAA test pilots during review of 737 Max after deadly crashes, Senate investigators say
+Boeing ‘inappropriately coached’ FAA test pilots during review of 737 MAX after deadly crashes, Senate investigators say

-WASHINGTON – Senate investigators concluded that Boeing “inappropriately coached” government pilots for a simulator test that was part of the Federal Aviation Administration’s efforts to ensure that the company’s 737 Max could be made safe to fly again after two deadly crashes.
+WASHINGTON — Senate investigators concluded that Boeing “inappropriately coached” government pilots for a simulator test that was part of the Federal Aviation Administration’s (FAA) efforts to ensure that the company’s 737 MAX could be made safe to fly again after two deadly crashes.

-The conclusion is contained in a report issued Friday by the Senate Commerce Committee on an investigation that was launched after the Max crashes but that ultimately broadened to unearth numerous safety problems across the FAA.
+The conclusion is contained in a report issued Friday by the Senate Commerce Committee on an investigation that was launched after the crashes but that ultimately broadened to unearth numerous safety problems across the FAA.

+The incident suggests that problems arising from the close relationship between Boeing and the FAA, which other investigators have said affected the initial safety certification of the MAX, also affected at least the early stage of efforts to reauthorize the jets to fly.

 The July 2019 simulator test was designed to determine whether pilots could quickly react to faulty software implicated in the two crashes, which killed 346 people.
 A whistleblower alleged that Boeing officials prompted test pilots to be ready to use the correct controls to respond, telling them, “Remember, get right on that pickle switch.”